ddev/ddev/docs/users/extend/custom-commands.md

 * DDEV_WEBSERVER_TYPE: nginx-fpm, apache-fpm
 * IS_DDEV_PROJECT: if set to "true" it means that php is running under DDEV

+### Annotations supported

+The custom commands support various annotations in the header which are used to provide additional information about the command to the user:

+* Description
+* Usage
+* Example (use `\n` to force a line break)
+* ProjectTypes
+* OSTypes

 ### Known Windows OS issues

 * **Line Endings**: If you are editing a custom command which will run in a container, it must have LF line endings (not traditional Windows CRLF line endings).
 Remember that a custom command in a container is a script that must execute in a Linux environmet.